Key Takeaways

 When Should I Talk With a Doctor?

-If you’re taking melatonin and experience serious side effects or are concerned about overdose, contact a poison control center or seek emergency medical attention immediately.
+If you’re taking melatonin and experience serious side effects or are concerned about overdose, call poison control or seek emergency medical attention immediately.

 Still have questions?
 Ask our community!